 Will Black Friday deals be better than Prime Day?

-We believe that Black Friday and Cyber Monday will be a better source of savings.
+We believe that Black Friday and Cyber Monday will be a better source of savings thanks to the Amazon deals.
 We already know that Walmart Black Friday will be spread across three different weekends, and has better discounts planned.